This is where you can get your booster jab in Leeds and how long you must wait after your second dose

-Covid booster jab walk in centres Leeds: where to get a third vaccine near me - and who is eligible
+Covid booster jab walk in centres Leeds: where to get third vaccine near me - without booking an appointment

 Covid-19 booster jabs are being offered to anyone aged 18 and over in the UK.